Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-05-10-Github-Actions.md

 I gave my first ever talk yesterday.
 It finally happened! (*this is a note for myself* :P).

 I procastinated for how long I don't even remember now.
-Even I don't know if it was just procastination or was accompanied by my some more lame thoughts & nervoursness. ***But, it happened finally and I am really happy about it.*** :)
+Even I don't know if it was just procastination or was accompanied by my some more lame thoughts & nervousness. ***But, it happened finally and I am really happy about it.*** :)

 A big *thanks* to *Mridu Bhatnagar*, who very kindly offered me her slot & that's how I just got this very impromptu chance of presenting a talk at *Pyladies Delhi online meetup*.
 Thank you soooo much. 🙏️